willfindlay/4109-midterm-practice/practice.md

 11. Name a block cipher that you can use to encrypt Carleton's yearly calendar.
 If you cannot explain why not.

+    - without a mode this would likely not be possible since the calendar will be larger than block size
     - you could use CBC mode AES block cipher with ciphertext stealing
     - you would just have to encode the calendar in some meaningful way first